English Literature Minor

 EGL 250 Young Adult Literature

 Students will trace the historical and psychological development of the concept of “adolescence” by studying the canonical literature for young adults that shaped cultural ideas of adolescence.
 Students will read a wide representation of classic 20th century Young Adult authors, including Judy Blume, Robert Cormier, Chris Crutcher, Paula Danziger, S.E.
 Hinton, Harper Lee, Lois Lowry, Patricia MacLachlan, Walter Dean Meyers, Gary Paulsen, Cynthia Voigt, and Paul Zindel.
 The class focuses on the literary analysis of different Young Adult genres: dystopia, fantasy, historical fiction, realism, nonfiction, photojournalism, and graphic novels.
 Class is conducted through the innovative method of reading circles, and so requires active student participation.
+Note: Students cannot get credit for EGL 250 and 250W; EGL 250W can be used to fulfill the writing intensive requirement.
 Prerequisite(s): EGL 102 with a grade of C or higher

 EGL 266 Fantasy in Literature and Film